-Lets you specify/view/adjust environment variables.
+Lets you specify, view and adjust environment variables.

-Environment variables can be used in header,
+Environment variables are simple key/value pairs and can be used in

 footer and Javadoc

-strings of the form $variable$ are replaced with their
+strings of the form $variable$

 corresponding value.
 This process is called variable